hiddenswitch/Spellsource/README.md

 The `Spellsource-Server` project adapts and updates `metastone`, an unmaintained Hearthstone simulator, to fully support hosted, networked gameplay.
 It features rudimentary matchmaking, collection management and support for game mechanics that persist between matches.
 It currently covers 100% of Hearthstone cards, with a handful of bugs, plus hundreds of community cards.

-The `Spellsource-Client` project is not yet released, but it backs the game client for this server.
+The `Spellsource-Client` project lets you play the game.
+Download it for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
+The source code is available on request.
+It backs the game client for this server.
 It is fully animated.

 The project also contains adapters for Amazon Elastic MapReduce for processor-intensive AI training.
 Please reach out to the developers in an issue if you'd like to learn more or to use part of our AWS budget for AI experimentation.